Milk and cheese, made by science

 As a result, many are turning towards plant-based dairy alternatives, such as those made from nuts or grains.
 In the UK, for example, almost one-quarter of people are now choosing plant-based milks .
 But these vegan-friendly alternatives lack vital components that give dairy products their unique taste and texture, such as casein and whey proteins.

 But what if there was a way to eat delicious, ethical dairy products – based on milk proteins but produced without cows?

-Legendairy Foods is a startup on a mission to do just that.
+Legendairy Foods, now re-named as FORMO, is a startup on a mission to do just that.
 To develop its animal-free dairy products, the company uses an approach known as ‘cellular agriculture’ to produce milk proteins.
 This process involves the use of genetically engineered yeast cells that can generate casein and whey when fed the right nutrients.
 The two milk-like proteins will be then separated from the yeast cells, meaning that any products will not contain any genetically modified organisms.
 Blending these with plant-based fats will lead to dairy products that look and feel as close as possible to the real thing – but importantly, without the need for cows.

 The first products that the company hopes to bring to our table are mozzarella and ricotta cheese.
 To help accelerate its efforts, the startup is being supported by a consortium of investors.
 The fundraising was co-led by M Ventures, our corporate venture capital arm along with food tech investor Agronomics.